 - Superior sulcus tumors

-Consultations can also be obtained via the Center for Thoracic Cancers at the Mass General Cancer Center.
-The lung cancer research program, supported by Mass General thoracic surgery, is a multifaceted effort designed to understand thoracic cancer biology, discover novel agents, and improve treatment.
+In addition to the Division of Thoracic Surgery, consultations can also be obtained via the Center for Thoracic Cancers at the Mass General Cancer Center.
+The lung cancer research program, supported by Mass General thoracic surgery, is a multifaceted effort designed to understand thoracic cancer biology, discover novel agents and improve treatment.

 Mass General is among the first to create a multidisciplinary thoracic oncology clinic.
 Our team approach ensures that each patient benefits from an individualized, coordinated treatment plan involving thoracic oncology experts from a wide array of specialties, including: